ISA-tools/isa-api/docs/sampleassayplan.rst

 Creating ISA content with a Sample and Assay plan
 #################################################

 The ISA API provides a set of classes that you can use to plan a study, in terms of sample collection and assay run patterns.
 Objects of these classes can then be used to dump ISA-Tab or ISA-JSON templates corresponding to your study design.
 They are found in the ``isatools.create.models`` module.

 Take a look at the `isatools-notebooks <https://github.com/ISA-tools/isatools-notebooks>`_ GitHub repository for Jupyter Notebook examples of using the planning objects.

+We'll start as usual, by building an ``Investigation`` object, an ``Study`` object, and in this example.
+We'll also create ``Source`` and ``Sample`` materials associated with that ``Study`` object.

 .. code-block:: python